Editor’s note: This piece has been updated for 2023 to account for accuracy and modern CRO best practices.

-Real-time conversations move your online customers through the marketing funnel more quickly by building relationships with them.
-This turns browsing a website into a 1-on-1 shopping experience.
+As conversational marketing, this strategy is all about moving your online customers through the marketing funnel more quickly by building real-time relationships with them, turning browsing into a one-on-one shopping experience.

-There are numerous ways to tailor live chat for your business and your audience.
-You may not do all of the below best practices, but you should certainly make some of them a part of your live chat optimization (where it makes sense).
+There are countless ways to tailor live chat for your business and your audience, 20 of which we’ve covered in our best practices below.
+You may employ all of them, but, where it makes sense to, you should certainly make some of them a part of your live chat optimization strategy.

-Conversion rate optimization relies on testing.
-So, our recommendation is to take one tactic at a time and test it before moving on to the next.
-Start with tracking your conversions and getting used to analyzing data from live chat as the bedrock of your optimization.
+Remember that conversion rate optimization relies on testing.
+Our recommendation?
+Take one tactic at a time and test it before moving on to the next.

-If you’re using live chat on your website to increase conversions, you will want to track the ROI to make sure the tool you’re paying for is worth its cost.
-Is live chat helping to convert more website visitors into sales and increase revenue?
+If you’re using live chat on your website to increase conversions, you’ll want to track your ROI to make sure the tool you’re paying for is worth its cost.
+Is your live chat helping to convert more website visitors into sales and increase revenue?

-While you can manually tag conversions from chat in Google Analytics, many chat services including Live Chat, Zendesk, and Olark integrate easily with Google Analytics so that you can track live chat conversions alongside conversions from other sources.
-Follow their tutorials (linked above) to set it up.
+While you can manually tag conversions from chat in Google Analytics, many chat services (including Live Chat, Zendesk, and Olark) integrate easily with Google Analytics, allowing you to track live chat conversions alongside conversions from other sources.

-We recommend segmenting your conversions between chats that fired proactively and chats that visitors initiated themselves to get a more nuanced view of the data:
+We recommend segmenting your conversions between chats that fired proactively and chats that visitors initiated themselves to get a more nuanced view of these key metrics:

-- To get the overall conversion rate: Out of all the chats that occurred on your site, how many led to a conversion?
+- For the overall conversion rate: Out of all the chats that occurred on your site, how many led to a conversion?